Dr. Malavika V. Bagepalli

 Member from 2018 to 2022

 Chuyang is a former Graduate Research Assistant in the Solar-FTL.
-He received a BS in Mechanical Engineering from Rutgers in 2017 with a minor in Mathematics, and his PhD in Mechanical Engineering from Georgia Tech in 2022.
+He received his PhD in Mechanical Engineering from Georgia Tech.
 Chuyang’s graduate research focused on studying radiative heat transfer through particulate media for modeling solar thermal energy storage with direct integration into concentrated solar power applications.
 He is currently working at Huawei in China as a Senior Research Engineer.

 PhD Dissertation: Spectral Radiative Properties and Radiation Heat Transfer of Bauxite and SiO2 Particles for Solar Thermal Applications